aayla-secura/mixnmatchttp/README.md

 `BaseHTTPRequestHandler`'s meta class will convert them to the appropriate class.

-For example you can define the endpoints like so:
+For example you can define endpoints like so:

 ```python
 class MyHandler(BaseHTTPRequestHandler):